-South Cumbria Rivers Trust are currently working up a proposal to remove Bowston weir, on the River Kent near Burneside in South Cumbria.
+South Cumbria Rivers Trust are currently working up a proposal to remove Bowston weir, on the River Kent at Bowston near Burneside in South Cumbria.

 There have been a number of investigations into weirs on the River Kent and Tributaries SSSI and River Kent SAC that will provide background information about the work proposed, including: